 The station building had a canopy at the west end which formerly also covered a bay platform, now gone.
 The bay was for starting westbound traffic.

-The original goods yard was to the south of the bay platform accessed by turnplates.
-To the east was a sharply curved line which approached Broughty Ferry Pier.
+The original small goods yard was to the south of the bay platform accessed by turnplates.
+The line's worked were based here.
+To the east was a sharply curved line which approached Broughty Pier.
 The curve was replaced with a different alignment further east.
-The goods yard moved here, where there was more space.
+The goods yard Broughty Ferry Goods moved here, where there was more space.

 The Dundee and Arbroath Railway had its workshops in Broughty Ferry.

 The station is not located at the ferry pier, but to the north in the town.